openwallet-foundation-labs/vc-api/apps/vc-api/README.md

 ### Key Module
 The key module is kept separate from the DID module because it's plausible that key module will be provided by a different service (i.e. a dedicated KMS) at some point.

+#### Key Import/Export

+The key module allows for the import and export of key pairs.
+A tutorial demonstrating this available here: [Key Export/Import Tutorial](./docs/tutorials/key-export-import-tutorial.md)

 ## Database
 Currently, the app uses an **in-memory DB** for now for app execution and tests.
 The rationale for this for executions that, as the app is only being used in a demo context, it is not necessary to persist data between executions.